DalgoT4D/dalgo_docs/docs/intro.md

 **Create a service account**

-1. Open the Service Accounts page in your Google Cloud console.
+1. Open the [Service Accounts Page](https://console.cloud.google.com/projectselector2/iam-admin/serviceaccounts) in your Google Cloud console.
 2. Select an existing project, or create a new project.
 3. At the top of the page, click + Create service account.
 4. Enter a name and description for the service account, then click Create and Continue.